 Other suggestions are to:

-This poll came out just in time for National Marriage Week 2017, February 7-14.
-The week encourages people to celebrate marriages everywhere.
 Even though many believe marriage is out of style, it’s interesting to see how many Americans still hope to marry and want to do married well.